Last Updated: December 31, 2017

 American yogis spent years debating whether there should be national standards for training yoga teachers that would apply across all yoga disciplines in the United States.
-Yet it wasn't until a Yoga Journal Conference in May 1997 that yogis from across the country finally turned talk into action and started developing non-binding guidelines for teachers and schools.
+Yet it wasn't until May 1997 that yogis from across the country finally turned talk into action and started developing voluntary guidelines for teachers and schools.

 Some members of the Unity in Yoga board of directors attended that same conference and saw the presentation.
 After a January 1999 meeting between the two groups, Unity in Yoga offered to roll its 10-year-old charity, organized as a 501(c)(3), completely over to the Ad Hoc Yoga Alliance.